f0ll0wthewhiterabbit/crafter/README.md

 ## Requirements

-Node.js version: 12.20.0
+- Node.js version: 12.20.0
+- Database: PostgreSQL

-Be sure to add .env file with settings to the root.
-Put the path to your local or cloud mongodb database in 'MONGO_URI' key.
+- Add `.env` file with settings to the root.
+Use `.env.example` as an example.

 ---